Frank-ly4/Recycling25/README.md

 2.  **Conducting Research:** We systematically research the questions listed in `PENDING_RESEARCH.md`.

-3.  **Consolidating Knowledge (`FINDINGS_AND_SUGGESTIONS.md`):** Once a question is answered, the question and its corresponding finding(s) are permanently moved from the pending file to the `FINDINGS_AND_SUGGESTIONS.md` document.
-This file serves as our single source of truth for all verified information and the strategic advice derived from it.
+3.  **Consolidating Knowledge (`FINDINGS_AND_SUGGESTIONS.md`):** Once a question is answered, the question and its corresponding finding(s) are permanently moved from the pending file to `FINDINGS_AND_SUGGESTIONS.md`.
+This file serves as our single source of truth for all verified information.
+    -   **Standard of Detail:** All research must be logged in its entirety, verbatim, word for word.
+Findings should not be summaries; they must be comprehensive and detailed, providing the "why" behind the conclusion.
+Each entry must include specific details such as timelines, costs, legal frameworks, and direct links to all sources, mirroring the depth of the Foreign Business License finding.
+NO SUMMARIZATION!
+    -   **Rationale for Detail (AI-Ready Documentation):** This commitment to granular detail serves two critical purposes.
+First, it ensures our business plan is professional and robust, with every strategic decision backed by verifiable evidence.
+Second, it creates an AI-ready knowledge base.
+When we leverage an AI for analysis, planning, or content generation, it requires raw, detailed data—not summaries.
+Providing comprehensive information allows the AI to identify nuances and make connections that would be lost in a pre-filtered summary, leading to more accurate and insightful outputs.

-This process ensures that `PENDING_RESEARCH.md` always reflects our current priorities and `FINDINGS_AND_SUGGESTIONS.md` grows into a comprehensive knowledge base for the project.
+This process ensures that `PENDING_RESEARCH.md` always reflects our current priorities and `FINDINGS_AND_SUGGESTIONS.md` grows into a comprehensive, professional knowledge base for the project.

+## Automating the Research Update Process

+To streamline our research workflow, we have implemented an automated process for updating our findings:

+1. **Research Completion:** After each research question is thoroughly investigated and answered, the findings are automatically moved from `PENDING_RESEARCH.md` to `FINDINGS_AND_SUGGESTIONS.md`.

+2. **Documentation Update:** This ensures that our documentation remains current and that `FINDINGS_AND_SUGGESTIONS.md` continues to serve as our comprehensive knowledge base.

+This automation helps maintain an up-to-date repository of our strategic insights and verified information, allowing us to focus on new research priorities without manual updates.